 All-natural and made from relatively user-friendly components, Yohimbe Niacinamide at first glance appears to have potential as an alternative anti-anxiety medication.
 However, a closer examination of its component ingredients reveals some potential problems for anxiety sufferers who choose to use it.

-A primarily plant-derived medication, Yohimbe Niacinamide is made from a combination of yohimbine, an extract from the bark of the African yohimbe tree ( Pausinystalia yohimbe), and niacinamide, the water soluble form of niacin, a vitamin more commonly known as Vitamin B3.
+A primarily plant-derived medication, Yohimbe Niacinamide is made from a combination of yohimbine, an extract from the bark of the African Yohimbe tree ( Pausinystalia yohimbe), and niacinamide, the water-soluble form of niacin, a vitamin more commonly known as Vitamin B3.

 Yohimbine: Mild Anxiety Inhibitor, Stronger Stimulant

-On the one hand, a high dosage of yohimbine (a mild MAOI or Monoamine Oxidase Inhibitor) blocks certain adrenaline receptors in the body, which has the effect of minor corpus cavernosum smooth muscle relaxation.
+On the one hand, a high dosage of yohimbine (a mild MAOI or Monoamine Oxidase Inhibitor) blocks specific adrenaline receptors in the body, which has the effect of minor corpus cavernosum smooth muscle relaxation.
 This slight body relaxation effect represents a potential benefit: however, there is more to consider.

 High doses of yohimbine have been linked to lowering blood pressure to a dangerous degree.
 Furthermore, the margin for error when it comes to yohimbine dosage is very slim-- too much (100+ mg), and your heart slows to a potentially dangerous rate; too little, and it has precisely the opposite effect someone suffering from an anxiety attack would want: namely, stimulation rather than relaxation.

 In Africa, Yohimbe bark is traditionally used as a stimulant specifically, a sexual stimulant.
 It is used most widely within the U.S. and other countries for this purpose at doses of about 15-30 mg, due to its propensity to raise the blood pressure at this dosage.